 • Experience indoor skydiving with VR headsets • Feel the wind and see yourself skydiving for 'real' • VR is available at all three iFLY centres in the UK • Two indoor skydives before your VR skydive flight

-Indoor skydiving is THE adrenaline sport of the moment, so if you're one of those people always on the look for new adventures, or you want to experience a proper adrenaline rush, this is right up your street.
+Indoor skydiving and bodyflight is THE adrenaline sport of the moment, so if you're one of those people always on the look for new adventures, or you want to experience a proper adrenaline rush, this is right up your street.
 And let's be honest, it looks pretty cool too!

 Who it’s not for